 If something seems off (like the amount of lye SoapCalc calls for being significantly less than the recipe, or the "cleansing" properties of your bar showing up as next to nil), it may be worth holding off on that recipe and trying a different one for now.

-Make smaller batches of soap
+Make small batches

 Keep in mind that just because a recipe you want to try makes 3 pounds, doesn't mean you have to make that much.
 Carefully calculate half or even a third of that, to make a small batch.
-This way you're getting to perfect your soap making skills by making multiple batches and trying different recipes, without using up so much of your ingredients on one big batch of soap.

-Don't throw out that messy, ugly batch yet.
-When you're done crying over it, read this post from soapqueen.com, which may still help you turn it into usable soap.
 It might still be ugly, but at least you'll probably be able to use it, so you're not losing all those ingredients you just invested in your batch of soap.

-Making your own won't save you money if you're comparing it with something like Dial or Irish Spring.
+Making your own soap won't save you money if you're comparing it with something like Dial or Irish Spring.
 But if you've been buying all natural soaps that are free of parabens and other synthetic compounds, making your own soap can definitely be less expensive!

 For those of you with a few (or a few hundred!) batches of soap under your belt, what other tricks do you have for saving money on your soap making?
 I'd love to hear about them!